Laiacs/CV/README.md

 # Digital Content Specialist & Data Storyteller

-## Turning data into clarity, insight and meaningful action.
+## Bridging creative experience and analytical insight.
-# I design analytical narratives, visual systems and decision-support content that help teams understand, align and move forward—with purpose and impact.
+# Specialized in data analysis and data visualization, with a foundation in design and several years leading technical and creative teams.
+I bring a cross-functional perspective that combines analytical rigor with clear communication and visual thinking.

 ## Data Projects